 will rebound very quickly once the pandemic subsides.
 This means there are two aspects you can

 focus on—sectors least impacted by the pandemic and occupations likely to recover the fastest

 once the shutdown ends.

-As the data clearly shows, occupations where one can work from home have witnessed least
+As the data clearly shows, occupations, where one can work from home, have witnessed the least

 layoffs.
 Of course, working from home in Canada is not the same as working remotely from